List of Foundation series characters: Bayta and Toran Darell

-Cody Fern portrays Toran Mallow in season three of the 2021 TV series.

 Bayta and Toran Darell are a newly married couple in the Foundation and Empire story "The Mule".
 Bayta, a descendant of a great Foundation family, and Toran, who is part of a Trader family, learn that a mysterious figure called the Mule has conquered the barbarian planet Kalgan with no military force and no resistance from the Kalganians.
 The Darells investigate, but soon leave Kalgan with the fugitive Magnifico, a "strange, gangly creature" who is the Mule's former court jester.
 On Terminus, they seek out elder Foundation scholar Ebling Mis for advice.
 The complacent Mayor Indbur of Terminus is nonplussed about the danger posed by the Mule, believing that the pending hologram from Hari Seldon will tell them how to handle this latest crisis.
 Instead, Seldon predicts a civil war between the Foundation and the Traders.
 The Mule's forces arrive, and Indbur surrenders immediately.
 The Darells escape with Mis and Magnifico to find the rumored Second Foundation, their only hope to stop the Mule.
 At what remains of the Great Library of Trantor, Mis works tirelessly to discover clues to the secret location of the Second Foundation.
 Dying, Mis announces that he knows where the Second Foundation is.
 Bayta kills him before he can reveal the location, having just realized that Magnifico is the Mule, who seeks the Second Foundation so he can destroy it.
 He is a mutant who can sense and manipulate the emotions of others, an ability he has employed to conquer planets bloodlessly, and to compel Mis to work himself to death.
 The only person the Mule has not manipulated emotionally is Bayta, because she had genuinely cared for the lonely Magnifico.